 I loved, loved, loved the trapeze (which wasn't very high off the ground at all and had a huge crash mat underneath it).
-A lot of the moves were things I used to do on the swings as a kid (in fact, some of them were things Matilda already does) but, to a grown up who can't do a pull up for longer than a split second and is incapable of any kind of press up no matter how many knees I put on the ground, they all looked very daunting.
+A lot of the moves were things I used to do on the swings as a kid (in fact, some of them were things my daughter already does) but, to a grown up who can't do a pull up for longer than a split second and is incapable of any kind of press up no matter how many knees I put on the ground, they all looked very daunting.
 But then I got up there.
 AND I DID THEM!
 And I felt like the most graceful, nimble, Swan-costume-wearing ballerina-esque sprite ever.
 Amazing.

-The aerial silks I wasn't as sold on - they didn't seem to agree with my hips at all - but my friend really enjoyed them; she was doing all kinds of fancy things by the end.
+The aerial silks I wasn't as sold on - they didn't seem to agree with my dodgy hips at all - but my friend really enjoyed them; she was doing all kinds of fancy things by the end.
 I, meanwhile, can confirm that you're unlikely to injure anything other than your pride if you fall off.